Discover the Cirque du Fer-à-Cheval: waterfalls and hikes

 3.2 Waterfall season: when to go?

 The best period to observe the waterfalls is between mid-May and late June, when the snow melts at altitude.
-The flow gradually decreases during the summer, but some waterfalls remain visible all year round.
+The flow gradually decreases during summer, but some waterfalls remain visible all year round.

 4. Sports activities and events